ansible/ansible/docs/docsite/rst/windows_winrm.rst

 There are some extra host variables that can be set as shown below::

-    ansible_winrm_credssp_disable_tlsv1_2: when true will not use TLS 1.2 in the CredSSP auth process
+    ansible_winrm_credssp_disable_tlsv1_2: when true, will not use TLS 1.2 in the CredSSP auth process

-CredSSP authentication is not enabled by default on a Windows host but can be enabled by running the following in PowerShell:
+CredSSP authentication is not enabled by default on a Windows host, but can be enabled by running the following in PowerShell:

 .. code-block:: powershell